-Upon approval of your SPC CARES Act application, the funds will be released to you within one week.
+Upon approval of your SPC CARES 2 application, refunds will be released to you within two weeks.

 How will I receive the funds?

-Upon approval of your SPC CARES Act application, the funds will be released to you based on your selected refund preference for BankMobile.
+Upon approval of your SPC CARES 2 application, the funds will be released to you based on your selected refund preference for BankMobile.
 If you have not selected a refund preference, the funds will be released to you by paper check.
-Make sure your address is up-to-date in MySPC.

 What if I thought I was eligible, but I received an email that I'm not?